jammsen/docker-sons-of-the-forest-dedicated-server/README.md

 >
 > **[Join us on Discord](https://discord.gg/7tacb9Q6tj)**

+> [!WARNING]
+> Update Jan-2025: This Docker-Image had a major refactoring including breaking changes in downwards-compability.
+This was done for removing dependency of "root" in the image, which caused various SteamCMD, NAS, QNAP, Synology and Portainer problems.
+Also the Docker-Base-Image was switched and there was better process-handling added to make sure the process exits cleanly, no matter how Docker or the User stops the server.
+>
+> It is recommended to do a fresh install, via the new readme in a fresh directory to understand what changed and work backwards to adapt the changes, or migrate the savegame from the old server to the new one, up to you.
+If you need help, feel free to join the Discord server and ask in the right channel for the game.

+> [!NOTE]
+> If you are looking for the TheForest version, please look here: https://github.com/jammsen/docker-the-forest-dedicated-server

+## What is included?

-This includes a Sons of the Forest Dedicated Server based on Docker with Wine and an example config.
+This repository includes a Sons of the Forest Dedicated Server based on Docker with Wine and an example config.

-## Do you need support for this Docker Image
+## Do you need support for this Docker-Image?

 - What to do?
   - Feel free to create a NEW issue